TrellixVulnTeam/swahilipython_SCMU/Doc/library/textwrap.rst

    First the whitespace in *text* is collapsed (all whitespace is replaced by single spaces).
 If the result fits in the *width*, it is returned.
-   Otherwise, enough words are dropped from the end so that the remaining words plus the :attr:`placeholder` fit within :attr:`width`::
+   Otherwise, enough words are dropped kutoka the end so that the remaining words plus the :attr:`placeholder` fit within :attr:`width`::

       >>> textwrap.shorten("Hello  world!", width=12)